A Comparative Study of Enriched Computational Homogenization Schemes Applied to Two-Dimensional Pattern-Transforming Elastomeric Mechanical Metamaterials: Numerical Examples and Comparison

 The macroscopic kinematic quantities in the pre- and post-bifurcation regimes for a fixed scale ratio~$ H/l = 6 $ are compared in Fig.~\ref{fig:InComDeformationSR6}.
 Here, the reference solution indicates that during pre-bifurcation, no strain gradients are present, which is accurately captured by the micromorphic and first-order method.
 The second-order scheme exhibits, however, artificial gradient effects close to the two horizontal boundaries.
 Post-bifurcation, the micromorphic method shows a better deformation trend compared to the second-order scheme, which again exhibits too strong gradient effects, which are mainly caused by the kinematic constraints on~$F_{22}$ in Eq.~\eqref{eq:infinite:dbc}.
 Note that~$F_{22}(0) = F_{22}(H) \approx 0.95$ in Fig.~\ref{fig:InComDeformationSR6_b} for the reference solution, implying that the kinematic constraints in the second-order scheme are too restrictive.
 However, relaxing these boundary conditions introduces large errors in the post-bifurcation regime, resulting in an overall response that is too compliant.

 Fig.~\ref{fig:InComRVEs} presents a deformed DNS configuration along with three RVEs positioned close to the specimen's bottom edge for each homogenization method.
 The gradient effect on the deformation of the individual RVEs is clearly visible close to the two boundaries.
-The first-order method (Fig.~\ref{fig:InComRVEs_b}) does not include strain gradients and provides the same compressed RVE pattern at each integration point, even close to the boundary.
-The RVE deformations obtained by the second-order method (Fig.~\ref{fig:InComRVEs_c}), show a gradual compression from the bottom up.
-However, the pattern is not representative for what is observed in the DNS, especially for the bottom RVE near the boundary.
-The micromorphic RVEs, shown in Fig.~\ref{fig:InComRVEs_d}, reproduce the DNS deformation adequately.
+The first-order method (Fig.~\ref{fig:InComRVEs_b}) does not include strain gradients and provides the same compressed RVE pattern at each integration point, even close to the boundary (in fact, a single RVE could have been used to perform this simulation).
+The RVE deformations obtained by the second-order method (Fig.~\ref{fig:InComRVEs_c}), show gradual compression in the vertical direction of individual RVEs with growing distance from the fixed boundary, with little gradient of the patterning field along the vertical direction.
+The micromorphic RVEs, shown in Fig.~\ref{fig:InComRVEs_d}, show a slightly stronger gradient of the patterning.
+In both cases, nevertheless, the pattern is not fully representative for what can be observed in the DNS result.

 The obtained nominal stress--strain diagrams are provided in Fig.~\ref{fig:StressStrainInCom} for scale ratios~$6$ and~$12$.
 The reference solution shows that the bifurcation strain (indicated by the black dashed vertical line) decreases with increasing scale ratio, and that the bifurcation strain is captured accurately by the micromorphic homogenization method (the error in bifurcation stress is approximately~$2.8\%$ and~$0.82\%$ for scale ratios~$6$ and~$12$).
 The first-order method, which is insensitive to the macroscopic size, provides a bifurcation strain~$u^{*}/H \approx 0.0225$.
 Interestingly, the second-order method exhibits an opposite effect, in which the bifurcation strain increases with increasing scale ratio.
 The final buckling strain corresponds to~$u^{*}/H \approx 0.0225$, which is expected since the first-order solution should be recovered for~$H/l \rightarrow \infty$.